totem-tech/documentation/information/issuance/kapex-token.md

 ### Remaining 25% distributed as follows:

-* 20% Live Accounting Association Reserve (Development and Engineering Grants Program).
+* 20% Development and Engineering Grants Program Reserve.

 * 3% UI Referrals Promotions and Airdrops.